Learn how to make my famous Pizza Dough!

 - Measure flour, salt and oil into a large bowl.
 Add the yeast mixture and remaining water.
 Stir to incorporate.
 If the dough seems too dry, add a little bit more water.
 If too wet, add a little more flour.
 Keep in mind that the dough will absorb more water as it is kneaded.

 - Scoop the dough mixture onto table or countertop for kneading.

 - Knead dough until smooth and elastic, about 5-8 minutes.
 Time will depend on the speed and force applied during the kneading process.

 - Round the dough and place back in bowl.
-Cover and let rise until doubled.
+Cover and let rise until doubled in volume.
 Take dough out of bowl and divide into pieces.

 - Round each piece of dough, flour generously, and cover.
 Let rest/rise until risen approximately 1½ times in size or until a floured finger leaves an indentation when pressed gently into the dough.
 If you're in a hurry, you can let the dough rest for a shorter period of time, but it may be more difficult to stretch out.